Symmetries and Higher-Form Connections in Derived Differential Geometry

 are equivalences.
 Since any equivalence in $\Sh_\infty(\InfMfd)$ is formally smooth (Definition~\ref{def:formally smooth}), $G_\bullet$ is a formally smooth $\infty$-groupoid (Definition~\ref{def:form smooth oo-groupoid}).
 Moreover, since $G_n \simeq (G_1)^{\times n}$ for each $n \in \NN_0$, by Proposition~\ref{prop:def thy}(2) each $G_n$ for $n \in \NN_0$ as well as the homotopy colimit

 are stacks with (quasi-coherent) deformation theory as well. \qen \end{example}

-The stack $\rmB G$ classifies $G$-principal $\infty$-bundles in $\Sh_\infty(\InfMfd)$~\cite{NSS:oo-bundles_I, NSS_oo-Bundles_II} (see also~\cite{Bunk:oo-bundles} for an overview).
+The stack $\rmB G$ classifies $G$-principal $\infty$-bundles in $\Sh_\infty(\InfMfd)$~\cite{NSS:oo-bundles_I, NSS_oo-Bundles_II} (see also~\cite{Bunk:oo-bundles} for an overview and~\cite{Sati:2021eyj} for a more in-depth account).
 In Example~\ref{Example: Lie group} below we consider the cases where $G$ is an ordinary Lie group and show how we recover the classical theory of connections.
 In Section~\ref{sec: cons on higher U(1)-bundles} we will compute the spaces of $p$-form connections on morphisms $x \colon M \longrightarrow \rmB^n \rmU(1)$ and show that these recover the higher groupoids of $p$-form connections on higher $\rmU(1)$-bundles.

 \begin{example} Let $G$ be a Lie group and the classifying map for a principal $G$-bundle $P\longrightarrow M$.
 This is, a priori, a morphism in $\Sh_\infty(\Mfd)$.
 It induces a morphism $\iota_!\, x_P \colon M \longrightarrow \iota_! \rmB G$ in $\Sh_\infty(\InfMfd)$ under the functor $\iota_!$ from~\eqref{diag:infinitesimal cohesion}. \footnote{ Since $\iota_!$ preserves finite products and is a left adjoint, it preserves group objects and there is a canonical equivalence $\iota_! \rmB G \simeq \rmB(\iota_!
 G)$ for each group object $G$ in $\Sh_\infty(\Mfd)$.
 In particular, it commutes with forming classifying objects. } In computations involving objects in $\Sh_\infty(\Mfd)$ we will often omit the functor $\iota_!$ for ease of notation.